-The short answer is, “Yes it is” in almost all cases.
-The long answer may be for a few: “Not right now”, “with a doctor’s letter” or “at a slower rate of treatment”.
-This is because some medical conditions mean that there are unacceptable risks associated with the treatment.
+The short answer is, "Yes it is" in almost all cases.
+The long answer may be for a few: "Not right now", "with a doctor's letter" or "at a slower rate of treatment".
+This is because some medical conditions mean that there are galvanic electrolysis risks to be aware of.

 At PEACH CLINICS we take a comprehensive medical history from you at your initial consultation.
 Based on that information and our professional assessment, we will give you realistic advice about the suitability of galvanic electrolysis.
 If you have a medical condition that makes galvanic electrolysis inadvisable, we may be able to suggest alternative treatments.

 Finally, is galvanic electrolysis worth it?
 The answer is a resounding yes!
 Galvanic electrolysis IS permanent hair removal.
 Treat your unwanted hair once and it will be gone forever.

 Have a question about the suitability of electrolysis or want to know about electrolysis vs laser?
 Call us on (02) 8877 0000 or ask Georgia: email@example.com

 Yes, with precautions

-- Anticoagulation medication – If you are taking Warfarin, Heparin or Aspirin your blood clotting ability is impaired and you can bruise easily.
+- Anticoagulation medication - If you are taking Warfarin, Heparin or Aspirin, your blood clotting ability will diminish and you will bruise easily.

 - Sensitive to latex - Many people are sensitive or have a reaction to contact with latex.
 To eliminate this, we exclusively use nitrile gloves during treatments.

 Yes, with a doctor's letter

 - Epilepsy - If your epilepsy is controlled by medication, galvanic electrolysis can proceed with caution.
 If medication is not needed we require a letter from your doctor before proceeding.

-- Keloid scarring – If your skin is prone to keloid scarring, we need you to sign a release form prior to treatment.
+- Keloid scarring - If your skin is prone to keloid scarring, we need you to sign a release form prior to treatment.
 We would also prefer you to take advice from your doctor in case keloids occur at the site of the probe insertions.
-PEACH CLINICS is not able to guarantee that this will not occur.
+PEACH CLINICS is not able to guarantee that this galvanic electrolysis risk will not occur.